• Skip to primary navigation

 After updating my chocolate covered fig bars, I knew I needed to make some more fig recipes asap!
 That recipe reminded me just how much I adore the taste of figs, especially dried figs.

 While this recipe is similar, it has a different flavor profile.
-Both recipes use dried Turkish figs (any variety will work) and are covered in dark chocolate.
+Both recipes use dried Turkish figs and are covered in dark chocolate.
 But, this chocolate fig recipe has a walnut, fig and coconut filling.
 If you love my fig bars, you'll love these too!

 • paleo and vegan: made with real food ingredients